 None of the solutions seems to be perfect.
 Just wanted to provide my 2 cents

-Updated by Linus Lüssing almost 2 years ago
+Updated by Linus Lüssing about 2 years ago

 Another option I was wondering about: Dumping the logs as UDP packets to an IPv6 node-local multicast address on the according batX interface.